klin2686/webjam2025/README.md

 # About

+### The Problem

-**The Problem:** Severe allergic reactions in restaurants are alarmingly common, yet many menus lack complete allergen information.
+Severe allergic reactions in restaurants are alarmingly common, yet many menus lack complete allergen information.
 Restaurant staff are often misinformed or simply don't have access to detailed ingredient lists, putting diners with food allergies at risk.

+### The Solution

-**The Solution:** Halo is an AI-powered food allergy management application that helps users safely navigate restaurant menus.
+Halo is an AI-powered food allergy management application that helps users safely navigate restaurant menus.
 Simply upload a menu photo or enter items manually, and Halo uses Google Gemini AI to identify potential allergens in each dish.
 Results are personalized with color-coded highlighting based on your specific allergy profile, giving you peace of mind when dining out.

 ### Why Halo?